pnavais/devo-challenge/README.md

 ![doc2](images/doc2.png "Maven target structure")

 Each module provides an executable jar with a simple tester application.
+Additionally a launcher has been created grouping all exercises in a single "fat" jar.

-Refer to [running section](#Running the exercises) to find instructions on how to launch the exercise tester applications.
+Refer to [running section](#Running the exercises) to find instructions on how to launch the exercise tester applications or global launcher.

 ## Exercises implementation details
 ### Exercise 1 : Palindrome checker